 All-electric, plus-energy Passive House Plus home.
-Perhaps the most advanced house in the UK, producing 2x more energy in a year than it consumes, drawing 97% less energy from the grid than the average UK house (for all uses, including heating) and exporting 10x as much energy as it imports from the grid
+Perhaps the most advanced house in the UK, producing 2x more energy in a year than it consumes, drawing 97% less energy from the grid than the average UK house (for all uses, including heating) and exporting energy to the grid

 This north-facing, all-electric, plus-energy Passive House home is perhaps the most advanced, high performance house in the UK.
 It has a negative final energy demand of -6.16 MWh.
 Converting this: -6.16*1000/175 = -35kWh/m2/yr, so it can be regarded as a mini powerstation for the National Grid.
 Its extremely low energy requirement enables a 12kWp rooftop photovoltaic array to produce each year over twice as much energy as it consumes.
-After using what it needs, the building exports to the National Grid more than ten times what it imports in a year and it imports 97% less energy from the National Grid than the average UK house, for all uses including heating.
-The heat demand is so low that from March 2018, a 13kWh battery store is expected to make the home almost completely energy-independent, even during the depth of winter.
+After using what it needs, the building exports energy to the National Grid and it imports 97% less energy from the National Grid than the average UK house, for all uses including heating.
+The heat demand is so low that from March 2018, a 13kWh battery store has the capability, with careful occupants, to make the home almost completely energy-independent, even during the depth of winter.
 At the same time, it provides extremely comfortable, stable and healthy interior conditions throughout the year, in summer and winter.

 Lark Rise has been designed to show how the 'Smart Energy Revolution' has the potential to enable the UK to be fuelled entirely by renewable energy, all the time.
 This ‘building as power station’ concept will allow the UK to be self-sufficient in cheap renewable energy; and therefore energy-secure.